-Sirolimus tablets and Cyclosporine Combination Therapy
+Sirolimus Tablets and Cyclosporine Combination Therapy

-For de novo renal transplant patients, it is recommended that sirolimus oral solution and tablets be used initially in a regimen with cyclosporine and corticosteroids.
-A loading dose of sirolimus tablets equivalent to 3 times the maintenance dose should be given,
+For de novo renal transplant patients, it is recommended that sirolimus tablets be used initially in a regimen with cyclosporine and corticosteroids.
+A loading dose of sirolimus tablets equivalent to 3 times the maintenance dose should be given, i.e. a daily maintenance dose of 2 mg should be preceded with a loading dose of 6 mg.
+Therapeutic drug monitoring should be used to maintain sirolimus drug concentrations within the target-range [see Dosage and Administration (2.5)].

-Sirolimus tablets Following Cyclosporine Withdrawal
+Sirolimus Tablets Following Cyclosporine Withdrawal